netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

  - sensor_type   = Circuit, Archive, Exchange Point, Regional Network, Facility Edge, Campus  (based on matching sensor names to regexes)
  - country_scope = Domestic, International, or Mixed  (based on src and dst countries and possibly continents, where Domestic = US, Puerto Rico, or Guam)
  - is_network_testing = yes, no  (yes if discipline from the science registry is 'CS.Network Testing and Monitoring' or if port = 5001, 5101, or 5201)
  - es_doc_id = hash of meta.id and the start time of the flow.
 If this id is used as the document id in elasticsearch, flows that are mistakenly input more than once will update existing documents rather than be added as duplicates.
 (NOTE: due to how netflow works, use es_doc_id as the ES document id only for sflow!)
+This id may or may not be used for the document id in Elasticsearch.
+It may be used for other purposes in grafana dashboards, as well.

 ### 95-cleanup.conf